Cloughjordan railway station

 Cloughjordan railway station serves the town and surrounding area of Cloughjordan, County Tipperary in the Midwest of Ireland.
-The station is located 1 km south west of the town centre on the Templemore Road.
+The station is located 1 km southwest of the town centre on the Templemore Road.

 Cloughjordan railway station opened to the public on 5 October 1863 and is on the Limerick-Ballybrophy railway line, located between Nenagh railway station and Roscrea railway station.
 Passengers can connect at Ballybrophy to trains heading northeast to Dublin or southwest to Cork or Tralee.

 The station is unstaffed and has a car park.
 A partnership between the local Tidy Towns group and Irish Rail has seen several improvements to the station and its surroundings.

 Buildings

 The station façade, signal cabin, platform, entrance piers and gates are listed as protected structures by Tipperary County Council (RPS Ref S457).
-The National Inventory of Architectural Heritage lists the station building and station masters house as being of architectural and social interest, with the five bay goods shed and road bridge which carries the R490 over the railway being listed as of architectural and technical interest.
-Until 1977, when the signal cabin closed, there was passing loop, where trains could cross at the station.
+The National Inventory of Architectural Heritage lists the station building and station masters house as being of architectural and social interest, while the five bay goods shed and road bridge which carries the R490 over the railway being listed as of architectural and technical interest.
+Up until 1977, when the signal cabin closed, there was passing loop, where trains could cross at the station.